ayugohel/InstaBorder/README.md

 In this Code, I write about:

+## Info about Application

-Create your Instagram post with colourful borders.
+- Create your Instagram post with colourful borders.
-In which I have used UIPanGestureRecognizer & UIPinchGestureRecognizer.
+- I have used UIPanGestureRecognizer & UIPinchGestureRecognizer.
-Save photo in your Library.
+- Save photo in your Photos Library.